 Lisbon’s history is rich.

 Lisbon’s history is rich.
 It has a vibrant energy with a new generation that is looking to the future and enjoy having fun….
 As such there is a great mix of traditional cultural events with Opera, Dance, Theater and classical Music, together with Fado houses, little know bands playing in basements, jazz, drag shows, great clubs and discos.
+Go nature walking in Monsanto or enjoy water activities with one of our trusted partners.
 You will be spoiled for choice.

 Baixa & Chiado